visionati/slate/source/index.html.md

 Visionati uses API keys to allow access to the API.
 You can register an account at our [API server](https://api.visionati.com).

 Visionati expects for the API key to be included in all API requests to the server in a header that looks like the following:

+`X-API-Key: Token <YOUR_API_KEY>`

+Older apps may be using the `Authorization` header.
+This is now deprecated to improve compatibility with CORS.

 `Authorization: Token <YOUR_API_KEY>`